awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 ### Licensing for Windows<a name="windows"></a>

 Windows server operating systems support either BYOL or AWS licenses\.
 Windows client operating systems \(such as Windows 10\) support only BYOL licenses\.

 If you choose **Auto** \(the default\), AWS SMS uses the AWS license if the VM has a server OS\.
-Otherwise, the BYOL license is used\.
+If the VM has a client OS, the BYOL license is used\.

 The following rules apply when you use your BYOL Microsoft license, either through MSDN or [Windows Software Assurance Per User](http://download.microsoft.com/download/5/c/7/5c727885-ec15-4920-818b-4d140ec6c38a/Windows_SA_per_User_at_a_Glance.pdf):
 + Your BYOL instances are priced at the prevailing Amazon EC2 Linux instance pricing, provided that you meet the following conditions:
   + Run on a Dedicated Host \([Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html)\)
   + Launch from VMs sourced from software binaries provided by you using AWS SMS, which are subject to the current terms and abilities of AWS SMS
   + Designate the instances as BYOL instances
-  + Run the instances within your designated AWS regions, and where AWS offers the BYOL model
+  + Run the instances within your designated AWS Regions, and where AWS offers the BYOL model
-  + Activate using Microsoft keys that you provide or which are used in your key management system
+  + Activate using Microsoft keys that you provide or are used in your key management system
 + You must account for the fact that when you start an Amazon EC2 instance, it can run on any one of many servers within an Availability Zone\.
-This means that each time you start an Amazon EC2 instance \(including a stop/start\), it may run on a different server within an Availability Zone\.
-You must account for this fact in light of the limitations on license reassignment, as described in the Microsoft Volume Licensing Product Terms available at [Licensing Terms](https://www.microsoft.com/en-us/licensing/product-licensing/products.aspx), or consult your specific use rights to determine if your rights are consistent with this usage\.
+This means that each time you start an Amazon EC2 instance \(including a stop/start\), it might run on a different server within an Availability Zone\.
+You must account for this fact in light of the limitations on license reassignment as described in Microsoft Volume Licensing Product Terms, available at [Licensing Terms](https://www.microsoft.com/en-us/licensing/product-licensing/products.aspx), or consult your specific use rights to determine if your rights are consistent with this usage\.
 + You must be eligible to use the BYOL program for the applicable Microsoft software under your agreements with Microsoft, for example, under your MSDN user rights or under your Windows Software Assurance Per User Rights\.
 You are solely responsible for obtaining all required licenses and for complying with all applicable Microsoft licensing requirements, including the PUR/PT\.
 Further, you must have accepted Microsoft's End User License Agreement \(Microsoft EULA\), and by using the Microsoft Software under the BYOL program, you agree to the Microsoft EULA\.
 + AWS recommends that you consult with your own legal and other advisers to understand and comply with the applicable Microsoft licensing requirements\.
 Usage of the Services \(including usage of the **licenseType** parameter and **BYOL** flag\) in violation of your agreements with Microsoft is not authorized or permitted\.

-## Other Requirements<a name="other_prereqs"></a>
+## Other requirements<a name="other_prereqs"></a>

 **Support for VMware vMotion**